paperclip-ui/legacy-paperclip/README.md

 My biggest problem with UI development over the years has been the _speed_ of creating them.
 It's a time sink, especially as applications get bigger.
 And because user interface development is such as iterative process, waiting around for UIs to reload can be a real problem for productivity.

-I built Paperclip as a lightweight approach for ceating presentational components.
-It's not intended to replace code, but instead allow you to focus on the just the basic construction of your user interfaces, without the heaviness that additional logic brings.
-This allows Paperclip to be fast, and _remain_ fast as a project grows in size.
+Paperclip provides a lightweight approach for creating presentational components.
+It's not intended to replace code, but instead allow you to focus on the just the basic construction of your user interfaces, without the heaviness that an _entire_ application brings.
+This allows Paperclip to be fast, and _remain_ fast as your project grows in size.

 #### Goals

-- Shorten the gap between design -> code by bringing more design tooling into web development.
+- Shorten the gap between design 👉🏻 code by bringing more design tooling into web development.
 - Provide safety around building user interfaces, especially for large projects.
 This is helped with type safety, and visual regression tooling.
 - Have a platform & language agnostic approach for building user interfaces.